 Through her hard work and commitment, Shahinda strives to set a strong example of the vital role women play as caregivers and professionals to develop a society mentally, emotionally, and spiritually.

-Farrah is a Mechanical Engineering graduate from George Brown College where she is currently pursuing a post-graduate certificate in Project Management.
+Farrah is a Mechanical Engineering graduate from George Brown College where she also earned her post-graduate certificate in Project Management.
 She completed most of her formal education in Dubai, including two and a half years of Mechanical Engineering in the American University of Sharjah before moving to Toronto in August 2013.
+She now holds her CSME designation and is pursuing her CET and PMP.

 After attending GDMC’s first Annual Fundraiser in February 2014, Farrah was motivated to get more involved with the organization and joined it shortly after.
 She now hopes that through the continuous development of GDMC’s image and presence in the community, the general public will be made more aware about the organization, which – in return – should bring more support to enhance the accessibility options for the Deaf Muslim community.